neeagarw/voice-agent-hackathon/README.md

 #### AssemblyAI plugin

-To use your own AssemblyAI account, or access additional features, use the AssemblyAI plugin:
+To use your own AssemblyAI account, or access additional AssemblyAI features, use the AssemblyAI plugin:

 ```shell
 uv add livekit-agents[assemblyai]